PacLII Home | Databases | WorldLII | Search | Feedback

 (b) address the meeting of the custom owners in person and in Bislama or in the local vernacular language where possible, and read aloud all details included in the application for the negotiator’s certificate in accordance with subsection 6A(3).

-(3) If the announcement by the custom land officer under paragraph (2) (b) is in B in Bislama, the custom land officer must arrange for a person who does not have any cot of enterest inst in relation to the application, to translate the announcement into the local vernacular.
+(3) If the announcement by the custom land officer under paragraph (2) (b) is made in Bislama, the custom land officer must arrange for a person who does not have any conflict of interest in relation to the application, to translate the announcement into the local vernacular.

 (4) At the conclusion of the first meeting the custom land officer must ask the custom owners if they intend to consider the application for a negotiator’s certificate, in which case a further meeting will be scheduled within 28 days from the date on which the first meeting ended.